CarettaCaretta11/news_board/README.md

 docker-compose build
 docker-compose up
 ```
-You may also want to reset the upvotes given to posts.
-For the development mode, this is done by
+For the development mode, to daily reset all the upvotes
 ```python
 (python) manage.py run_huey
 ```